How a harsh Polish abortion bill sparked women’s strikes around the world

 ‘Our idea to strike in Argentina remained a dream until Polish women went on strike’

 In Argentina, the slogan of the strike was: “If my life doesn’t matter, produce without me!”.
 Every city scheduled an hour-long break from work at noon.
 Town halls, medical centres, radio stations, newspaper offices, universities, pizza restaurants, shops and even highway security gates – all went black.
 I still remember a photo from San Martín.
 I thought: Fuck, let’s have a worldwide revolution.

 Most people think that the International Women’s Strike was organised by Argentine or Polish women.
 They find it hard to understand that they could do this together.

 * This is an edited excerpt from Klementyna Suchanow’s new book, “This is war.
-Women, fundamentalists, and the new Middle Ages”, published March 2020.
+Women, fundamentalists, and the new Middle Ages”, published in March 2020.
 Translated into English by Lidia Kurasinska.

 Get our weekly email